How Notre Dame, 'Vast Symphony In Stone,' Weaves Its Way Through Parisian History

 "The acoustics of that specific space are, in a pretty literal way, baked into the DNA of classical music," said Sophie Benn, a musicologist at Case Western Reserve University.

 Notre Dame has a conflicted role in French history, as a symbol of both national character and religious significance.
-The tower's association with Catholicism became a liability during the French Revolution in 1789, as hordes of secularists stormed over the structure, pillaging artwork and claiming the cathedral for the atheistic Cult of Reason.
+The association with Catholicism became a liability during the French Revolution in 1789, as hordes of secularists stormed the structure, pillaging artwork and claiming the cathedral for the atheistic Cult of Reason.
 And in keeping with the royalty purge of the time, they beheaded every statue of a king inside.

 But Notre Dame persisted.
 Only a few decades later, with the landmark having fallen into neglect and disrepair, it gained a crucial celebrity advocate in Victor Hugo.
 The author believed strongly in the value of architectural preservation, and wrote Notre Dame de Paris as a restoration campaign.

-Hugo's ploy worked.
-His wistful, achingly human tragedy of the hunchback named Quasimodo who both lives in and stands for the cathedral itself, ringing its iconic bells and offering sanctuary to a beautiful gypsy named Esmeralda, helped spur on public support for the building that led to a major renovation in the 19th century.
-The gargoyles and, until yesterday, current spire were added; the beheaded kings were re-headed.
+Hugo's wistful, achingly human tragedy of the hunchback named Quasimodo who both lives in and stands for the cathedral itself, ringing its iconic bells and offering sanctuary to a beautiful gypsy named Esmeralda helped spur on public support for the building that led to a major renovation in the 19th century.
+The gargoyles and the spire were added; the beheaded kings were re-headed.

 The novel remains a gateway into the majesty of Notre Dame today.

-"I was so fascinated by this idea of Notre Dame de Paris as a kind of Quasimodo itself, an amalgamation of different types of architectural styles accumulated over the centuries and centered by this bright, cyclops eye that was its rose window," said Leigh Giangreco, a reporter at The Capitol Forum who studied abroad in Paris in 2012 and recalled reading Hugo's book while viewing the cathedral across the Seine at the Shakespeare & Company bookstore.
+"I was so fascinated by this idea of Notre Dame de Paris as a kind of Quasimodo itself, an amalgamation of different types of architectural styles accumulated over the centuries and centered by this bright, cyclops eye that was its rose window," said Leigh Giangreco, a reporter at The Capitol Forum who studied in Paris in 2012 and recalled reading Hugo's book while viewing the cathedral across the Seine at the Shakespeare & Company bookstore.

 "All I can think of today, watching Notre Dame burn, is the end of Hugo's epic novel," Giangreco said.
 "After Esmeralda and Frollo die, [Quasimodo] sobs deeply, 'Oh!
-All that I have ever loved!'"
+All that I have ever loved!' "

-The cathedral's role as an onlooker of history continued into the German occupation of France during WWII.
+The cathedral's role as an onlooker of history continued into the German occupation of France during World War II.
 In 1944, when the French mounted an uprising against the Nazis, the area in front of Notre Dame became a key location of the fighting, as resistors built barriers and hurled Molotov cocktails at German troops on Île de la Cité.
 And after victory, American soldiers were present for the ringing of the bells at the cathedral, signifying that France was now free.
 The French troops hosted a feast of thanksgiving at the cathedral, where some of the final shots of the war were fired, as Nazi snipers took final, desperate aim at the rejoicing crowds.

 "A lot of the photos of the liberation of Paris have Notre Dame in the background," Clark said.
 "It's this kind of backdrop for this moment of national liberation."

 Notre Dame was not the first cultural institution to see such sudden mass destruction this century, and it won't be the last.
-In September 2018, the Museu Nacional de Brazil in Rio de Janeiro was gutted by a blaze that destroyed the building and millions of historical artifacts in a matter of hours.
+In September 2018, the Museu Nacional in Rio de Janeiro was gutted by a blaze that destroyed the building and millions of historical artifacts in a matter of hours.
 And since 2014, the Islamic State has methodically destroyed dozens of historic mosques, libraries and heritage sites across Syria and Iraq.
 Physical structures may feel like safe, permanent homes for humanity's history, but they are also fragile, vulnerable to human error and malice alike.

 Yet some artifacts were saved, occasionally by pure chance.
-Only days before, some of Notre Dame's statues were airlifted out of Paris for restoration.
+Only days before the fire, some of Notre Dame's statues were airlifted out of Paris for restoration.

-And Notre Dame's legions of admirers the world over stand ready to aid in a reconstruction, particularly Americans.
-An American nonprofit, Friends of Notre Dame de Paris, formed in 2017 to raise funds for the current restoration project at the cathedral.
+And Notre Dame's legions of admirers the world over, particularly Americans, stand ready to aid in a reconstruction.
+An American nonprofit, Friends of Notre Dame de Paris, was formed in 2017 to raise funds for the current restoration project at the cathedral.
 Other groups have already begun fundraising campaigns.

-When it comes to French historical preservation, "Americans are the biggest contributors from abroad," said Anne Monier, a PhD. candidate in social sciences with the Paris university École Normale Supérieure and the author of a forthcoming book about American fundraising groups for French preservation.
+When it comes to French historical preservation, "Americans are the biggest contributors from abroad," said Anne Monier, a doctoral candidate in social sciences with the Paris university L'École normale supérieure and the author of a forthcoming book about American fundraising groups for French preservation.

 "There is a very strong, sentimental bond to French culture, to European culture, because many Americans have their roots in Europe," Monier said.
 "I think they really consider that French culture, and European cultural institutions, are a part of their legacy."